conor-clyde/Python-Vowel-Counter/README.md

 Vowel counter program written in Python that I submitted as an assignment for my [Python Programming course](https://www.futurelearn.com/microcredentials/cisco-python-programming).

 ## Input
-A .txt file (Jabberwocky.txt) is stored in the same directory as the Python code file.
-The Python code takes this .txt file as input, reading and storing its contents for processing.
+A .txt file (Jabberwocky.txt) is stored in this repository in the same directory as the Python code file.
+<br>The Python code takes this .txt file as input, reading in and storing its contents for processing.

 ## Result
 The ouput is shown below: